MLercari/MusicalAcousticsHWs/README.md

 # MusicalAcousticsHWs
- Repo with  the homeworks of Musical Acoustics
+ Repo with  the homeworks of Musical Acoustics and Room Acoustics